nfrechette/nfrechette.github.io/_posts/2017-12-29-acl_research_arithmetic.md

 ## Not quite 1.0

 The first obstacle to using *fixed point* arithmetic is the fact that our quantized values do not map **1:1**.
-Many engines dequantize values code that looks like this (including Unreal 4 and ACL):
+Many engines dequantize with code that looks like this (including Unreal 4 and ACL):

 <script src="https://gist.github.com/nfrechette/28a61b389e3483c224da53333662ccd0.js"></script>